Vaibhav-Ankolekar/College-Notes-Vault/Environmental Management/IMP Questions.md

 ## Module 3
 1. Describe the components of an [[Ecosystem|ecosystem]].
-2. Describe the flow of Energy in an Ecosystem through an Energy Pyramid.
+2. Describe the flow of Energy in an Ecosystem through an [[Energy Pyramid]].
-3. Define ecosystem.
+3. Define [[Ecosystem|ecosystem]].
 What are the biotic and abiotic components of an ecosystem?
-4. What is a food chain?
+4. What is a [[Food Chain|food chain]]?
 Distinguish between Grazing food chain and Detritus food chain
-5. Explain Food Web with neat sketch.
+5. Explain [[Food Web]] with neat sketch.
 Give Example

 ## Module 4
-1. Explain the Scope of Environment Management and what are the challenges faced in it?
+1. Explain the [[Scope of Environment Management]] and what are the challenges faced in it?
 2. What is the role and functions of Government as a planning and regulating agency in Environment Management?
-3. Explain in detail what is Corporate Environmental Responsibility?
+3. Explain in detail what is [[Corporate Environmental Responsibility]]?

 ## Module 5
 1. What are the elements of [[IS0-14000]] EMS ?
 2. Elaborate on [[IS0-14000]] standard.
 3. What are some of the potential benefits of an EMS based on [[IS0-14000|IS0-14001]] ?
-4. Explain briefly about the key elements of an EMS.
+4. Explain briefly about the key elements of an [[EMS]].
-5. Write short note on Total Quality Environmental Management
+5. Write short note on [[TQEM|Total Quality Environmental Management]]

 ## Module 6
 1. Give a brief account of Water (P & CP) Act.